Welcome to the topic “Your Complete Guide to the Number Coding Scheme: Fines, Payments and Schedule“

 1. Carry your new standard prerequisites

-You may take a commute if your car transpires to be covered by the number coding scheme.
-If this can’t be facilitated, ensure that you bring your new normal essentials.
+You may take a commute if your car happens to be covered by the number coding scheme.
+If this is the case, ensure that you bring your new normal essentials.
 Besides, pay attention to social distancing when you are in the lineup at terminals or riding public utility vehicles.

 2. Leave Earlier